HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 <li>Ruby on Rails</li>
 A server-side web application framework that relies on Ruby.
 It follows the MVC architecture to handle data.
 <li>React</li>
-Used for the design of interactive User Interfaces to make a more user friendly experience.
+Used for the design of interactive User Interfaces to make a more user-friendly experience.
 </ul>
 </details>